inclusion-numerique/mediature/README.md

 - Hostname: `www`
 - Value: `xxxxxxxxxx.scalingo.io` _(depending on the environment)_

-And since the root domain cannnot use a `CNAME` we have to use fixed IPs:
+And since the root domain cannot use a `CNAME` we have to use fixed IPs:

 - Type: `A`
 - Hostname: ``